wh211212/yunwei-doc/db-doc/mysql-doc/mysql-commands.md

 # 权限设置

+mysql -uroot -p -e"GRANT USAGE ON *.* TO 'zabbix'@'127.0.0.1' IDENTIFIED BY 'Aniuzabbix123.'";
+mysql -uroot -p -e"GRANT USAGE ON *.* TO 'zabbix'@'localhost' IDENTIFIED BY 'Aniuzabbix123.'";
+mysql -uroot -p -e"flush privileges"

+GRANT ALL PRIVILEGES ON *.* TO zabbix@'127.0.0.1' IDENTIFIED BY 'Aniuzabbix123.';

 GRANT ALL PRIVILEGES ON aniu_product.* TO 'nkmdev'@'192.168.103.%' IDENTIFIED BY 'cgui2gty9XiKXKsN';

 GRANT ALL PRIVILEGES ON algo_quote.* TO 'algoquote'@'192.168.0.%' IDENTIFIED BY 'yv29NPCeSgMRCAsH';